 Effective on August 29, 2018, the Company (the lender) entered into a loan agreement with Private Equity Direct Finance (a subsidiary, the borrower) to lend the total sum of USD 2.0 million at the existing rate of 1 month LIBOR plus 225 basis points.
 The borrower shall repay the loan, including accumulated interest, at such time and in a manner to be designated by the lender.
-The total amount of interest bearing loan as of March 31, 2020, stood at EUR 1.9 million (March 31, 2019: EUR 1.8 million).
+The borrower repaid the loan including accumulated interest (USD 2.2 million) on August 6, 2020.
+Hence the total amount as of March 31, 2021 was nil (March 31, 2020: EUR 1.9 million).